Mr. Hooper: Research

-Similar to what they had done with other social issues and in developing their curriculum, the CTW researched the topic of death and how preschoolers understand it.
-The first step in their research process was to assemble a team of experts, led by CTW research director Lewis Bernstein, in the fields of child psychology, child development, and religion.
-The team advised the show's writers and producers how to handle the topic, in what they called "a curriculum bath"; Bernstein described it in this way: "We bring in the experts to allow the writer to soak in expertise.
+As it had done with other social issues and in developing their curriculum, the CTW researched the topic of death and how preschoolers understand it.
+The first step in the process was to assemble a team of experts, led by CTW research director Lewis Bernstein, in child psychology, child development, and religion.
+The team advised the show's writers and producers how to handle the topic, in what they called "a curriculum bath".
+Bernstein described it in this way: "We bring in the experts to allow the writer to soak in expertise.
 We in Research bring in people to provide the information, and then the artistry of the writer takes over, as they integrate what they've heard".
 The experts advised the producers to provide their viewers with a sense of closure about Mr. Hooper's death.
 They decided not to focus on how Mr. Hooper died, since explaining that he was old and ill might increase children's fears about death.
 They chose to deal with his death in a single episode, and convey simple messages like: "Mr. Hooper is dead; Mr. Hooper will not be coming back; and Mr. Hooper will be missed by all".
-Gikow stated that the episode they created was an example of the writers and producers' skills as educators as well as entertainers.
+Gikow said the episode they created was an example of the writers and producers' skills as educators as well as entertainers.

-Before the episode aired, the CTW conducted a series of studies to guide the writers and producers in creating the episode.
-Their goal was to answer four key questions: (1) Will children understand the messages they wanted to convey about death?
+The CTW conducted a series of studies to guide the writers and producers in creating the episode.
+The goal was to answer four key questions: (1) Will children understand the messages they wanted to convey about death?
 (2) How attentive will they be to the storyline?
 (3) How will parents respond to the treatment of such a sensitive topic? and (4) Will children be disturbed by the messages, and if so, for how long?
-The researchers broke up children into three groups: children who only watched the scenes in which the storyline was played out and who were interviewed afterwards; children who watched the entire episode and whose attention was recorded while they viewed it; and children who watched the episode without the inserts, with their parents, who were interviewed 9 or 10 days later.
+The researchers broke up children into three groups: children who watched only the scenes in which the storyline was played out and were interviewed afterward; children who watched the entire episode and whose attention was recorded while they viewed it; and children who watched the episode without the inserts, with their parents, who were interviewed 9 or 10 days later.

 The researchers found that 73% of 4- and 5-year-olds in their study understood that Mr. Hooper was dead and that 88% of this group understood that he was not coming back, although only about one-fourth of the 3-year-old viewers responded correctly.
 Most of the 4- and 5-year-olds understood that Big Bird and the adults were sad.
 Most children (80%) were attentive during the episode.
-The parents interviewed had "overwhelmingly positive" reactions to the show, and that half reported that they had discussed death with their children after viewing it.
-None of the parents reported negative reactions from their children, either immediately after watching the episode or at a later time.
+The parents interviewed had "overwhelmingly positive" reactions to the show, and half reported that they had discussed death with their children after viewing it.
+None of the parents reported negative reactions from their children, either immediately after watching the episode or later.